Luigi Del Bianco

-Luigi Del Bianco (May 8, 1892 - January 20, 1969) was an Italian-American sculptor, and chief carver of Mount Rushmore.
+Luigi Del Bianco (May 8, 1892 – January 20, 1969) was an Italian-American sculptor, and chief carver of Mount Rushmore.

 Early life and education

-Bianco was born on a ship near Le Havre, France, on May 8, 1892, to Vincenzo and Osvalda Del Bianco, who were returning from the United States to Italy.
+Del Bianco was born on a ship near Le Havre, France, on May 8, 1892, to Vincenzo and Osvalda Del Bianco, who were returning from the United States to Italy.
 He showed interest in carving at a young age, and spent time in Austria and Venice studying the art.

 Career

-When Bianco was 18 years old, he left for America, arriving in Barre, Vermont.
+When Del Bianco was 18 years old, he left for America, arriving in Barre, Vermont.

-When World War I broke out, Bianco returned to Italy and fought for his home country, eventually returning to Vermont in 1920.
-Bianco's brother-in-law introduced him to Mount Rushmore designer Gutzon Borglum, and Bianco began working at Borglum's studio.
+When World War I broke out, Del Bianco returned to Italy and fought for his home country, eventually returning to Vermont in 1920.
+Del Bianco's brother-in-law introduced him to Mount Rushmore designer Gutzon Borglum, and Del Bianco began working at Borglum's studio.

-In 1933, Borglum hired Bianco as chief stone carver on the Mount Rushmore National Memorial.
-Paid $1.50 an hour, Bianco was charged with carving the detail in the faces.
+In 1933, Borglum hired Del Bianco as chief stone carver on the Mount Rushmore National Memorial.
+Paid $1.50 an hour, Del Bianco was charged with carving the detail in the faces.
 He carved Abraham Lincoln's eyes, and patched a dangerous crack in Thomas Jefferson's lip.